metauni/metaboard/README.md

 		- Or use images
 	- WorldBoard
 		- Ideally make out of handle adornments

-- [ ] Make smart/robust machine for detecting kinds of changes to the world board and updating the board gui

 - [ ] Subscriber boards
 	- Make a collection service tag for subscriber boards